 The lightweight suppressor is an aluminum suppressor, which does not sacrifice speed or agility when used, but does hurt your weapons range.
 Sound suppression is the only pro of this suppressor, while damage range decrease is the only con.
 However, there is a significant decrease in damage range of 25%, which can drastically affect how a weapon performs at range.
 This suppressor is best used on Submachine guns and other close range and highly mobile weapons.

-Out of the three suppressors, only the tactical and lightweight suppressor are really worth using.
+Out of the three suppressors, only the tactical and lightweight suppressor are really worth using in the regular game modes of modern warfare.
 The monolithic suppressor does much more harm to your class than it does good.
-Though it does slightly increase damage range, there are few situations where this increase will actually make you more likely to kill someone.
+It is worth using on some weapons in Warzone, such as the Uzi and the Kar98, but in regular game modes there are few situations where this increase will actually make you more likely to kill someone.
 Along with this, all three suppressors sound exactly the same, so it is not like its sound suppression is any better.

 However, suppressors in Modern Warfare 2019 are not really worth using in general.
 One of the advantages of using suppressors in previous Call of Duty games was that when you fired, you would not appear on the enemy team’s radar.
-But in the new MW, you do not appear on the enemy mini map when firing at all, except when they have a UAV.
-So in reality, suppressors are a waste of an attachment, unless you care about how your gun sounds.
+But in regular game modes of the new Modern Warfare, you do not appear on the enemy mini map when firing at all, except when they have a UAV.
+This isn’t true in Warzone however, as you will appear on the mini-map when firing any unsuppressed weapons.

 So the short answer is, the monolithic suppressor is useful in Warzone, while the others do not serve much of a purpose due to the regular game modes not having the classic Call of Duty radar system.